Office of the Associate Administrator

 Sept.
 10, 2012

-Geoffery L. Yoder, assumed leadership responsibilities for the James Webb Space Telescope, as program director at the agency's headquarters in Washington, on June 30, 2012.
-Prior to this assignment, Yoder served as the director of the Office of Evaluation at NASA Headquarters, responsible for assessing NASA programs, projects and institutions for cost effectiveness, quality, and performance in achieving strategic objectives, including ensuring alignment with national goals and the agency's vision and mission.
+Mr. Geofferey L. Yoder is the acting Associate Administrator for the Science Mission Directorate.
+Previously, he was the Deputy Associate Administrator for SMD.
+In his career, he has previously held leadership responsibilities for the James Webb Space Telescope, as program director at the agency's headquarters in Washington.
+Prior to that assignment, Yoder served as the director of the Office of Evaluation at NASA Headquarters, responsible for assessing NASA programs, projects and institutions for cost effectiveness, quality, and performance in achieving strategic objectives, including ensuring alignment with national goals and the agency's vision and mission.

 Jan.
 20, 2016